Ferenc Feketehalmy-Czeydner: World War II

-On 14 December 1943 the trial of three police officers and twelve Honvéds was opened.
-Feketehalmy-Czeydner was sentenced to 15 years in prison, while seven co-defendants received sentences of over ten years.
-On 15 January-Czeydner Feketehalmy fled with three other convicts to Vienna, where they requested political asylum.
-An extradition request by the Hungarian government was denied by Adolf Hitler.
+On 13 December 1943 the trial of three police officers and twelve Honvéds was opened.
+Besides for Feketehalmy-Czeydner, Lieutenant Colonel László Deák and Major General József Grassy of the Honvéd along with Captain Márton Zöldy of the Royal Hungarian Gendarmerie were brought to trial.
+During the trial, the accused were allowed their freedom on the condition that they had given their word as Hungarian officers and gentlemen that they turn themselves if convicted.
+In January 1944, Feketehalmy-Czeydner was convicted and sentenced to 15 years in prison, while seven co-defendants received sentences of over ten years.
+On 18 January 1944, the day after his conviction, Feketehalmy-Czeydner fled with three other convicts to Vienna with the help of Archduke Albrecht of the House of Habsburg, where they requested political asylum.
+Kállay did not file an extradition request, which would likely been denied by Adolf Hitler.

 In March 1944 Feketehalmy served in the Waffen SS at first and then joined the II SS Panzer Corps.
 After the coup of Hitler faithful by the Arrow Cross party under Ferenc Szálasi he went back to Hungary in October 1944 and became Deputy Minister of Defence.
 He was assigned to the war with the establishment of XVII Hungarian-SS corps that practically existed only on paper.